 1 Burnt Oak Broadway,

-1 person favorited this theater
+2 people favorited this theater

 The Savoy Cinema was built for the independent circuit Goide & Glassman which was headed by A. Glassman.
-It was one of several large Savoy Cinemas that they built and operated in the northern edges of London, most of which were designed by architect George Coles.
+It was one of several large Savoy Cinemas that they built and operated in the northern edges of London, most of them were designed by architect George Coles.

-It was taken over by the independent chain Essoldo Cinemas in 1961 and re-named Essoldo Cinema but this was short lived as they closed it later that year on 14th October 1961 with Susan Hampshire in “During One Night” and Scilla Gabel “The Fruit is Ripe” (Les Filles sement le vent).
+It was taken over by the Essoldo Cinemas chain in 1961 and re-named Essoldo Cinema but this was short lived as they closed it later that year on 14th October 1961 with Susan Hampshire in “During One Night” and Scilla Gabel “The Fruit is Ripe” (Les Filles sement le vent).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.